Skip to Content

 By default, Tracearr uses the MaxMind GeoLite2 database locally — all IP lookups happen on your server and no data is sent externally.
 This keeps your users’ IP addresses private.

-Enhanced GeoIP option (Plex only):
+Enhanced GeoIP option:

 OptionPrivacyAccuracy